 You’ve just got to adapt to the newest change on the MolDX forefront and implement Z-Codes, and you’ll see a resurgence in properly processed claims.

-Verify that you’ve gone through the appropriate steps to ensure your Z-Codes are verified, approved, and processed in order to implement them into your practices.
+Please verify that you’ve gone through the appropriate steps to ensure your Z-Codes are confirmed, approved, and processed to implement them into your practices.